leocrawford/leocrawford.github.io/_drafts/operating_model.md

 ![magna carta picture](/assets/operating_model/magna_carta.jpg){:width="100%"}

 You've no doubt heard of the Mangna Carta (1215).
-It established the principle that the king was subject to and not above the law, enshrined the right of fair trial in law, standardised weights and measures..
+It established the principle that the king was subject to and not above the law, enshrined the right of fair trial in law, standardised weights and measures[^weights] and (#dontmentionbrexit) provided for freedom of travel and freedom of trade:

-> There shall be one measure of wine, of ale and of corn (namely, “the London quarter”) throughout our whole realm.
+[^weights]: There shall be one measure of wine, of ale and of corn (namely, “the London quarter”) throughout our whole realm.
 There shall also be one width of cloth (whether dyed, russet, or halberget): that is, two ells within the selvages.
 Let weights also be standardised similarly. [all translations from http://www.magnacartaplus.org/magnacarta/]

-and (#dontmentionbrexit) provided for freedom of travel and freedom of trade:

 > All merchants may leave or enter England in safety and security.
 They may stay and travel throughout England by road or by water, free from all illegal tolls, in order to buy and sell according to the ancient and rightful customs.
 This is except, in time of war, those merchants who are from the land at war with us.
 And if such merchants are found in our land at the beginning of the war, they shall be detained, without injury to their bodies or goods, until information is received by us (or by our chief justiciar) about in what way are treated our merchants, thence found in the land at war with us .
 If our men are safe there, the others shall be safe in our land.